Localized sensitivity analysis at high-curvature boundary points of reconstructing inclusions in transmission problems: Localized sensitivity analysis for reconstructions in electrostatics

 We proceed to introduce the single-layer potential operator and the Neumann-Poincar\'e operator associated with \eqref{transmission}.
-They are crucial in solving \eqref{transmission} via the layer-potential theory, and moreover they provide critical ingredients in solving the inverse problem of reconstructing the inclusion $D$ from the associated scattered field $u-u_0$.
+They are crucial in solving \eqref{transmission} via the layer-potential theory, and moreover they provide critical ingredients in solving the inverse problem of reconstructing the inclusion $D$ from the associated scattered field $u-u_0$. { A general exposition of the potential theory may be found in \cite{kellog, folland, mcowen}, and of the Neumann-Poincar\'e operator in \cite{shapiro}. }

-Given a density function $\phi \in L^2(\partial D)$, the single-layer and double-layer potentials, $\mathcal{S}_{\partial D} [\phi]$ and $\mathcal{D}_{\partial D} [\phi]$, are respectively defined as follows, \beqn \mathcal{S}_{\partial D} [\phi] (x) &:=& \int_{\partial D} G (x-y) \phi(y) d \sigma(y), \\ \mathcal{D}_{\partial D} [\phi] (x) &:=& \int_{\partial D} \frac{\partial }{\partial \nu_y } G(x-y) \phi(y) d \sigma(y), \eqn for $x \in \mathbb{R}^d$, where $G$ is the fundamental solution of the Laplacian in $\mathbb{R}^d$ : \beqn G (x-y) =
+Given a density function $\phi \in L^2(\partial D, d \sigma)$, the single-layer and double-layer potentials, $\mathcal{S}_{\partial D} [\phi]$ and $\mathcal{D}_{\partial D} [\phi]$, are respectively defined as follows, \beqn \mathcal{S}_{\partial D} [\phi] (x) &:=& \int_{\partial D} G (x-y) \phi(y) d \sigma(y), \\ \mathcal{D}_{\partial D} [\phi] (x) &:=& \int_{\partial D} \frac{\partial }{\partial \nu_y } G(x-y) \phi(y) d \sigma(y), \eqn for $x \in \mathbb{R}^d$, where $G$ is the fundamental solution of the Laplacian in $\mathbb{R}^d$ : \beqn G (x-y) =